citp/privacy-policy-historical/s/sh/sho/shockwave.com.md

 **How to Contact Us.**

-If you have any questions or concerns about this privacy policy you may [CONTACT US](mailto:privacy@defymedia.com?subject=Site%20Personal%20Information%20Request) or write to the following address:
+If you have any questions or concerns about this privacy policy you may [CONTACT US](https://shockwavehelp.zendesk.com/hc/en-us/requests/new) or write to the following address:

-DEFY Media, LLC
+Addicting Games, Inc.
 366 5th Avenue, 4th Floor
 New York, NY 10001
 Attn: Privacy
-Telephone: (212)244-4307
-Facsimile: (212)244-4311
-E-mail: privacy@defymedia.com
+E-mail: privacy@addictinggames.com